bytesonus/juno/docs/CONCEPTS.md

 A module can also choose to listen for a hook.
 The module will only recieve a hook if it is listening for a hook.

 However, some hooks are forced onto the module.
-For example, hooks from Gotham, such as `gotham.activated` and `gotham.deactivated` are always forced onto modules.
+For example, hooks from Juno, such as `juno.activated` and `juno.deactivated` are always forced onto modules.

 You can find the protocol of communication [here](./COMMUNICATION-PROTOCOL.md).